Best Alternatives to Apple's Magic Keyboard iMore 2020

 Which one should you choose?

-However, if you want something inexpensive that you can toss into your bag when you're on the go, then pick up an Anker Ultra Slim Keyboard.
-It's compact, just two thirds the size of a traditional keyboard.
-The battery will go six months between charges with typical use and takes only 2.5 hours to charge fully.
+However, if you want something inexpensive that you can toss into your bag when you're on the go, then pick up an Arteck HB030B Universal Slim Keyboard.
+It's compact, just 9.7-inches-by-5.9-inches-by-0.24-inches.
+The battery will go six months between charges with typical use.
+Plus, you get all of those fun backlighting colors.

 We may earn a commission for purchases using our links.
 Learn more.